-Many years ago, when I was just a young boy my mother told me a story, she recalled having seen it in a movie, but she couldn’t remember the title and I have never been able to track down exactly what it was or if it even existed.
-There are four people, travelling together in a train’s carriage, each of them recounts a recently happened story that ties in with how they ended up there.
-In the end, it is revealed one of the them is the devil, which would then announce they were all dead and that the train ride would last for all eternity.
-Years after listening to that story and being haunted by the image of a neverending train ride, I wrote a subject entitled Raum, which took a similar narrative while exchanging the rest of the story for a single room bathed in modern ennui coupled with the daily routine that kills you.
+Playing If On A Winter’s Night Four Travelers, reminded me of something.
+Many years ago, when I was just a young boy my mother told me about a movie, of which she couldn’t remember the title and that I would, years later, identify with Dr Terror’s House of Horrors.
+Anyway, the story goes that there are four people, travelling together in a train, each of them recounts a recently happened story that ties in with how they ended up there.
+In the end, it is revealed that one of the them is the devil, which would subsequently announce they were all dead and that the train ride would last for all eternity.
+Now, the movie was indeed a bit different, but still years after listening to that story, haunted by the image of a neverending train ride, I wrote a subject entitled Raum.
+I employed a similar narrative, exchanging the train ride for a single room bathed in modern ennui, coupled with that daily routine that slowly kills you.

 Years after writing that subject, I played If On A Winter’s Night, Four Travelers (Italo Calvino notwithstanding).

-On one hand, I generally thought the puzzles were okay and didn’t mind them, but some of the choices employed – especially in the last story – felt a bit forced, like the developers were pressured to add some actual gameplay value in the package, instead of just resorting to interactive narrative.
-Especially of note is the puzzle where the player is asked to read up on the order and significance of various planets, so that they can figure out the right interactions between leaves and pots, and the correct order in which to do certain things.
-It is a design very common for an adventure title, different even from the few puzzles that came before and, in the end, I felt it emotionally detached me from was, up until that point, a completely immersing experience.
+On one hand, I generally thought the puzzles were okay and did not mind them, but some of the choices employed – especially in the last story – felt a bit forced, like the developers were pressured to add some actual gameplay value in the package, instead of just resorting to interactive narrative.
+Especially of note is the one where the player is asked to read up on the order and significance of various planets, so that they can figure out the right interactions between leaves and pots, along with the correct order in which to carry out a ritual.
+It is a common design for an adventure title, different even from the few puzzles that came before and, in the end, I felt the narrative come to a grinding halt.
+It took me out from was, up until that point, a completely immersing experience.

-Because indeed, IOAWN is thick with atmosphere and each of the story is not only very well written (even though I am quite puzzled by all the references to “unknown” Italian writers!) but also carefully planned around the AGS engine, with low resolution pixel graphics that fit perfectly, along with some incredibly lovely animations.
-But most of note is the sound design, which more than once I felt was inspired by Leyland Kirby’s work as The Caretaker and his exploration of the topic of Alzheimer and dementia on Everywhere At the End of Time.
-The way that the sound deteriorates as the memories of the character approach something traumatic or just the feeling of losing track of what they are doing.
+Because indeed, IOAWN is thick with atmosphere and each of the story is not only very well written (even though I am puzzled by all the references to “unknown” Italian writers!) but also carefully planned around the AGS engine, with low resolution pixel graphics that fit perfectly, along with some incredibly lovely animations.
+But, most of note, is the sound design, which more than once I felt was inspired by Leyland Kirby’s work as The Caretaker and his exploration of the topic of Alzheimer and dementia on Everywhere At the End of Time.
+The way that the sound deteriorates as the memories of the character approach something traumatic or just the feeling of losing track of what they are doing is just perfect.

-Despite the mentioned change of tone in the ending, IOAWN can still be defined as a disturbingly dark title, which will take no more than 2/3 hours to finish.
-The way that the developers managed to fully see through their narrative ideas, fusing them with gameplay mechanics that don’t feel forced is particularly admirable.
-The moments when the characters are distraught or close to losing their minds are rendered beautifully, using sound and the isometric perspective in a way that is not just derivative of the usual movie-like narrative of cutscenes, instead using the unique medium of gaming to show different ideas.
+Despite the mentioned tonal shift in the ending, IOAWN can still be defined as a disturbingly dark title, which will take no more than 2/3 hours to finish.
+The way that the developers managed to employ their narrative ideas, fusing them with gameplay mechanics that don’t feel forced is particularly admirable.
+Moments when the characters are distraught or close to losing their minds are rendered beautifully, using sound and the isometric perspective in a way that is not just derivative of the usual movie-like narrative of cutscenes, instead using the medium of gaming to show unique ideas.